kemitchell/square-one-forms/confidentiality-ip.md

 Information you develop or discover on your own, unrelated to your work for the company and without using company resources, is not, or stops being, _Confidential Information_.

-### General Knowledge, Skills, and Experience

-General knowledge, skills, and experience you need to practice your profession or work in your field is not _Confidential Information_.
-[Confidentiality](#condifentiality) is not intended to keep you from working, or even fairly competing with the company, after your work with the company ends.

 ## Nondisclosure

 Except as required by law, you agree not to disclose any _Confidential Information_ to anyone, except as directed, in writing, by an officer of the company.